 No, seals should never be offered food.
 Not only is it illegal, but it is also dangerous for both you and the seal.
 Seals may become ill from the food or may become dependent on humans for food.
 Seals are wild animals that can be aggressive and bite, causing major wounds and possibly infections to humans.

 No, a seal's body stores enough fat in the blubber layer to allow the animal to go for extended periods of time without eating.
 In addition, most seals are opportunistic feeders and will consume a variety of fish, shellfish and crustaceans when they are available to them.

 Seals can stay out of the water for extended periods depending on the needs of the individual.
 It can be completely normal for some species of seals to spend several days to even a week at a time out of the water.

 Yes, most species of seals will be sighted alone.
-Ice seals (harp and hooded seals) in particular, are almost always sighted alone in this region during the winter months.
+Ice seals (harp and hooded seals) in particular, are almost always sighted alone in the North Atlantic during the winter months.
 However, it is common to find groups of harbor and gray seals hauled out together seasonally.